The Stone (video game): Championship tournament

 The Stone Championship Tournament, also known as the Final Six Tournament, began September 30, 2005.
 The first Stone player to solve all of the six final puzzles would be crowned Champion of The Stone and would immediately be granted the status of Stonekeeper.
 The tournament was won August 11, 2007 by the Stone players "Gary_" and "cinnabar."
 The solution to the Enigma was discovered August 22, 2007 by Stone player "grissy".

 Subsequent to the completion of the Final Six Tournament, the tournament puzzles were opened to all the remaining Stone players as the Final Six Redux, featuring slightly different answers for some of the puzzles.
 The Redux was won by the Stone players "BlindSide" and "morgana".

 Following the Redux, a set of eight final puzzles (including the last ever Stone puzzle "Essence") was released as a mini-tournament known as "Outside the Immediate".
 This mini-tournament was won by the Stone players "Ultraspx", "morgana", "irisbb", "enobarbus" and "BlindSide".

 Shutdown

 On April 3, 2008 at Midnight PST The Stone shut down for good.
 The puzzles from The Stone can be found at The Stone Monument (now hosted at Scarecrow's Field), although no user data was preserved so users must re-solve the puzzles of the Immediate.
 Stoners can still get nudges through the Scarecrow's Field forums.

 Legacy

 Other internet/mystery games such as The Stone Unturned and Scarecrow's Field were inspired by The Stone.

-In April 2021 several Stone "Artifacts" were released for sale in NFT form, with the proceeds to be donated to designated charities.
-In 2022 some of the original Stone creators reunited to create a 25th Anniversary puzzle which was released to "The Unknown" in "The Stone Monument" at Scarecrow's Field.